Hypothalamic–pituitary–adrenal axis: Prenatal stress

-There is growing evidence that prenatal stress can affect HPA regulation in humans.
+There is evidence that prenatal stress can affect HPA regulation in humans.
 Children who were stressed prenatally may show altered cortisol rhythms.
-For example, several studies have found an association between maternal depression during pregnancy and childhood cortisol levels.
 Prenatal stress has also been implicated in a tendency toward depression and short attention span in childhood.

 Early life stress

-The role of early life stress in programming the HPA axis has been well-studied in animal models.
 Exposure to mild or moderate stressors early in life has been shown to enhance HPA regulation and promote a lifelong resilience to stress.
 In contrast, early-life exposure to extreme or prolonged stress can induce a hyper-reactive HPA axis and may contribute to lifelong vulnerability to stress.
-In one widely replicated experiment, rats subjected to the moderate stress of frequent human handling during the first two weeks of life had reduced hormonal and behavioral HPA-mediated stress responses as adults, whereas rats subjected to the extreme stress of prolonged periods of maternal separation showed heightened physiological and behavioral stress responses as adults.

-Several mechanisms have been proposed to explain these findings in rat models of early-life stress exposure.
-There may be a critical period during development during which the level of stress hormones in the bloodstream contribute to the permanent calibration of the HPA axis.
-One experiment has shown that, even in the absence of any environmental stressors, early-life exposure to moderate levels of corticosterone was associated with stress resilience in adult rats, whereas exposure to high doses was associated with stress vulnerability.